mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

     For example, if you have the spring-webmvc dependency in your classpath, Spring Boot assumes you are trying to build a SpringMVC-based web application and automatically tries to register DispatcherServlet if it is not already registered.

 - Elegant configuration management
-  -  Spring supports `@PropertySource`
+  -  Spring supports `@PropertySource`.
-  -  Spring Boot uses densible defaults and powerful type-safe property binding to bean properties.
+  -  Spring Boot takes it **even further** by using the sensible defaults and powerful type-safe property binding to bean properties
   -  Spring Boot supports having deparate configuration files for different profiles without requiring much configuration.

 - Spring Boot actuator.